Build & Earn Links Using Your Travel Photos

 We all need links to rank, but who likes getting links?
 Its the pitts… Pitching, writing, making, pitching, negotiating, waiting, pitching again (you got to pitch 3 times or you not doing it right).

-Lucky for me we kinda good at that here at TravelTractions, but what if YOU could generate hundres of links, on auto pilot?
+Lucky for me we kinda good at that here at TravelTractions, but what if YOU could generate hundreds of links, on autopilot?

 All you need are some high-quality images, graphics or videos.

-Using this tactic you can build up to 19 really powerful links and then earn countless more.
+Using this tactic you can build up to 20+ really powerful travel links and then earn countless more.
 We could be talking thousands here…

 Image link building is by none one of the most effective link building tactics and it is not used very often, or it is at least something that is not followed through.